 This approach considers various parameters, including:

 - Average deal size

 - Market potential

 Tracking all this might seem like hard work, but you can get crucial sales data instantly when you implement modern sales tools like conversation intelligence platforms.

-A conversation intelligence platform records, transcribes, analyzes, and monitors the performance of each rep in real-time.
+A conversation intelligence platform records, transcribes, analyzes, and monitors the performance of each employee and rep in real-time.
 The best part - it’s all automated, and your team isn’t loaded with any extra work.
 It makes it easy for sales managers to identify the top and bottom performers and adjust sales milestones accordingly and provide timely, personalized sales coaching.

 Consistent reporting by a conversation intelligence platform helps you stay on top of your sales performance and provides you with actionable insights for improvement.